All Episodes

 They call it the Ho Chi Minh Trail.

-It was over in Laos because they said no American soldiers could go over there to fight these guys, yet they were bringing all the guns and ammo and everything else to kill to kill American soldiers.
+It was over in Laos because they said no American soldiers could go over there to fight these guys, yet they were bringing all the guns and ammo and everything else to kill American soldiers.

 So the CIA gets involved.

-And the CIA, now in fact, there's a lot out today about the CIA.
+And the CIA, in fact, there's a lot out today about the CIA.

-No, no, no, no, no, not the not the radio thing.
+No, not the radio thing.

-We've got Vietnamese guys coming down here, and also we've got we've got uh uh U.S. Air Force and Navy pilots falling out of the sky, they're they're parachuting out after they get hit by a missile or something and they're coming down here and they're being captured.
+We've got Vietnamese guys coming down here, and also we've got U.S. Air Force and Navy pilots falling out of the sky.

-Can you A, save them?
+Can you, A, save them?

-B, can you protect any Americans that are not supposed to be in Laos but are in Laos because everybody was lying and saying they're not in Laos, but they were.
+B, can you protect any Americans that are not supposed to be in Laos but are in Laos because everybody was lying and saying, they're not in Laos, but they were.

 We had soldiers there.

-We had CIA, we had people working there.
+We had people working there.

-He put together a small militia to go save Americans, save the American pilots, save the American soldiers that got caught over there, to fight the supply line so that the VietCon coming down with the guns and bullets to shoot at Americans and uh South Vietnam would uh would have a harder time.
+He put together a small militia to go save Americans, save the American pilots, save the American soldiers that got caught over there, to fight the supply line so that the Viet Cong coming down with the guns and bullets to shoot at Americans in South Vietnam would have a harder time.

 And so we did all this for us.